scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

    :label:`figretina`

-Two of these systems are approved for commercial use and are being implanted in patients across the US and Europe: the Argus II device
+As mentioned above, two devices are currently approved for commercial use and are being implanted in patients across the US and Europe: the Argus II device
 (epiretinal, Second Sight Medical Products Inc., :cite:`daCruz2016`) and the Alpha-IMS system (subretinal, Retina Implant AG, :cite:`Stingl2015`).
-At the same time, a number of other devices have either started or are planning to start clinical trials in the near future, potentially offering a wide range of sight restoration options for blinded individuals within a decade :cite:`Fine2015`.
+At the same time, a number of other companies have either started or are planning to start clinical trials in the near future, potentially offering a wide range of sight restoration options for the blind within a decade :cite:`Fine2015`.

 .. figure:: figmodel.eps
    :align: center